With these five violin intonation exercises, you will play music more in tune, hear relative intonation better, and achieve your musical goals faster!

 3. Slow Practice With a Drone, Tuner, and Without Vibrato

-One of the best ways to improve intonation is utilizing slow practice.
+One of the best ways to improve intonation is by utilizing slow practice.
 Regardless of how fast is the piece you are working on, playing each note alone can be helpful.
 You will learn to coordinate your left hand with the bow and be able to hear the pitches perfectly in tune.
 Maybe even just isolate a bar at a time until you feel secure in your hand.
 Always prioritize a beautiful tone.

 If you are typically using vibrato, try practicing without it so you can hear the base of the note perfectly in tune.
 If you use a tuner, the vibrato will alter the feedback.
 Vibrato is meant to embellish, so getting a good baseline of intonation is important.